 Can I Take Out a Business Lease If I'm Self-Employed?

-In addition to the tax and VAT benefits mentioned above, here's what else you're gaining from:
+In addition to the tax and VAT benefits outlined above, your business will also benefit from:

 -